 Aberdeenshire

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Aberdeenshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Aberdeenshire surrounds Aberdeen City and stretches along the North Sea coast and into the Grampian Mountains.
+Overview ⁞ Aberdeenshire surrounds Aberdeen City and stretches along the North Sea coast and into the Grampian Mountains.
 It is known for its castles, whisky distilleries, and fishing ports, with agriculture, tourism, and energy services forming key parts of the economy.

+Who governs Aberdeenshire?
 The local government for this district is: Aberdeenshire Council (Scotland Council Area).

 Constituencies in Aberdeenshire